Dimitar Berbatov: PAOK

 On 2 September 2015, it was announced that Berbatov had signed a one-year contract with Greek club PAOK.
-The club's owner Ivan Savvidis had been trying to bring Berbatov to the club for three years and he finally convinced him to join.
 On 10 June 2016, he was released after a single season.

 Kerala Blasters

 After a year without a club, Berbatov signed with Indian Super League club Kerala Blasters on 23 August 2017 on a one-year deal for a salary of ₹75 million (approximately £900,000).
 Berbatov scored his first goal against ATK on 8 February 2018.
-Berbatov was mainly used as a substitute or as a defensive midfielder instead of his prime position as a striker and commented that the then Kerala Blasters manager David James used "absurd tactics".
+Berbatov was mainly used as a substitute or as a defensive midfielder instead of his prime position as a striker and commented that the then-manager David James used "absurd tactics".
 He left the club at the end of the regular season in March 2018.

 Retirement

-After a year-and-a-half without a club, but training several times with Beroe Stara Zagora and CSKA 1948, Berbatov officially announced his retirement from football on 19 September 2019.
+After a year-and-a-half without a club, but training several times with Beroe Stara Zagora, Berbatov officially announced his retirement from football on 19 September 2019.

+Following his retirement Berbatov competed in matches for other charities, including Unity Kickoff – Play For a Cause and the David James Foundation.
+He had also competed at Soccer Aid 2016 for Team Rest of the World prior to retirement.

+Berbatov has also competed in legends matches for his former clubs.
+He has competed in three matches for Manchester United in 2022, 2024 and 2025 as well as one match for Tottenham Hotspur in 2025, with all four of these matches being held in benefit for the club's two non-profit foundations.